TolgaTatli/Moon/_drafts/2016-05-13-setting-up-chromebook-for-dev-post.md

 ##### Note: From this point on I assume that you haven't changed your default download location/ your crouton installer script is located in Downloads #####

+##### Note 2: I recommend having a USB keyboard and mouse handy; as once crouton nears completion your Chromebooks keyboard and touchpad may be disabled due to a recent bug in ChromeOS.
+Plugging in the USB keyboard and mouse once your input is locked will allow you to complete the installation; at which point you can restart your Chromebook and input will be re-enabled. #####

 #### Step 3: Download crouton ####

 1. Navigate to [crouton download link](https://goo.gl/fd3zc) which will save the crouton installer script to your Downloads folder.